Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 First, open `dopamine/atari/run_experiment.py`.
 Alternatively, copy the entire `atari` folder, and name it something else (e.g. `unity`).
 If you choose the  copy approach, be sure to change the package names in the import statements in `train.py` to your new directory.

-Within `run_experiment.py`, we will need to make changes to which environment is instantiated, just as in the Stable-Baselines3 examples in the previous section.
+Within `run_experiment.py`, you need to make changes to which environment is instantiated, just as in the Stable-Baselines3 examples in the previous section.
 At the top of the file, insert

 ```python
 from mlagents_envs.environment import UnityEnvironment